itmeze/toadie/README.md

 (toadie/save db :people {:name "maria" :surname "johnson" :age 43, :id "26ecbf13-4628-430e-b998-6022db44b334"})
 ```

-At first call to _save_ toadie will create destination table. _Save_ returns map with assoc id key from database.
+At first call to _save_ will create destination table. _save_ returns map with assoc id key from database.
 As from the example above, function works with both maps and vectors of maps.

 When id key is present in map, record is going to be updated, instead of being inserted.